Calamity210/BirbLang/docs/docs/Contribute/contribute.md

 ```

-and browse to `http://localhost:3000/` in your browser.
+Then browse to http://localhost:3000/ in your browser.
 When you are confident with your changes, open a pull request and request a contributor to review it.

 ### Edit an older document
-Find the doc in the `docs/` directory and make your changes.
+Find the doc that you want to edit in the `docs/` directory and make your changes.

 To test your changes, run:
 ```shell